cachetronaut/cachetronomy/README.md

 # Cachetronomy
 A lightweight, SQLite-backed cache for Python with first-class sync **and** async support.
-Features TTL and memory-pressure eviction, persistent hot-key tracking, pluggable serialization, a decorator API and a CLI.
+Features TTL and memory-pressure eviction, persistent hot-key tracking, pluggable serialization, a decorator API and a CLI (coming soon).

 ## Why Cachetronomy?
 - **Persistent**: stores all entries in SQLite; survives process restarts, no separate server.